13 Top-Rated Weekend Getaways in Ohio

 There are several hiking areas with multiple trails in each that can fit both leisure hikers and those looking for a challenge.
 Trail signage is ample, so it is easy to find the right trails for your fitness level.
 Old Man's Cave, Conkle's Hollow Nature Preserve, Cedar Falls, Cantwell Cliffs, and Ash Cave have popular scenic hiking trails and many have sections that are wheelchair accessible.

 The best time to visit is in the fall, when southern Ohio is flush with vibrant colors from the leaves changing on the trees.
 Winter provides a unique way to see the Hocking Hills region with frozen waterfalls and a popular annual winter hike that draws thousands of visitors.
+Since the area is far away from the city lights, you can spend an evening at the John Glenn Astronomy Park stargazing or take part in a Friday or Saturday evening public program, March through November.
+It is best to plan ahead and make a reservation for these programs.

 Few weekend getaways in Ohio compare to the island resort community at Put-in-Bay on South Bass Island.
 The Lake Erie getaway offers a range of things to do, from boating and swimming to dining in open-air restaurants while enjoying evening entertainment.
 The mood in Put-in-Bay is one of leisure, so you can rent bikes or golf carts and just explore at your own pace.
 A worthwhile stop while on the island is Perry's Victory and International Memorial.
 For a small fee, you can make the trek up to the observation desk on the 352-foot-tall monument, where you get the best view of the island.